Ratfker/AYOS/README.md

 │   │       └── .bashrc                  ← root shell hardening
 │   └── efiboot/loader/entries/
 │       └── ghostos.conf                 ← bootloader entry

+ Debian/Ubuntu as base, is what i am going for now.
+Debian has a mature live-build system (live-build) that does almost exactly what our Archiso setup does.
+You drop your hooks on top of an existing hardened base.
+Debian Live (tmpfs root)
+  └─▶ your ghost_ramboot hook (same logic, different build tool)
+        └─▶ your kill-switch, sysctl, journald config
+              └─▶ Tor Browser ships as a .deb already What you get for free from Debian:

+Security team actively patching packages debootstrap produces reproducible minimal roots AppArmor ships and works out of the box live-build handles the squashfs + initramfs pipeline

+What changes in your code: almost nothing.
+The ghost_ramboot hook logic is identical.
+The build tool changes from mkarchiso to lb config + lb build.
 └── docs/
     ├── BOOT_FLOW.md          ← Detailed initramfs walkthrough
     └── THREAT_MODEL.md       ← What this protects against